ErwanFagnou/Lipschitz_MLP/README.md

 # Lipschitz MLP

-This project was done for the _Geometric Data Analysis_ course of th MVA Master (at ENS Paris-Saclay).
+This project was done for the _Geometric Data Analysis_ course of the MVA Master (at ENS Paris-Saclay).
 I analyzed the paper **_Learning Smooth Neural Functions via Lipschitz Regularization_**, Liu et al. 2022, published in _SIGGRAPH '22 Conference Proceedings_.
 The authors present a novel regularization technique for deep neural networks, in order to learn smooth functions, which are particularly important when dealing with geometric tasks.

 |              Standard MLP              |              Lipschitz MLP              |
 |:--------------------------------------:|:---------------------------------------:|